 To us there is no option.
 The thought of using products that would potentially damage ourselves, our watersheds, the wildlife and everything we care about most is unimaginable.
 We prefer to work inside the limitations that organics impose, knowing that we are doing our part to create the kind of future we want for our family and planet.

-Crafting a cider without the use of sulfites certainly has its challenges.
+Crafting a cider without the use of sulfite certainly has its challenges.
 Sulfite is an amazing tool for controlling the growth of unwanted yeasts and bacteria.
 Without the use of it we have to rely on extreme attention to the cleanliness of the fruit, the speed of processing, temperature control and most critically the idea that “air is the mortal enemy of cider”.
 Because we see cider as a drink meant to be enjoyed young, within a year or two of production, we feel this is possible.
-More and more often we find that the ciders (and wines) we sample have an underlying flavor of sulfite, especially in the finish.
-Because sulfite is an inexpensive and readily available food additive it is terribly overused.
+Because sulfite is an effective, inexpensive and readily available food additive it is terribly overused.
 We really enjoy making and drinking cider without that conflicting flavor and the potential for allergic reaction.

 About Our Orchard

-Wildfire’s hard ciders begin their journey in an orchard certified organic in 2005.
+Wildfire’s (Alpenfire as of 2010) hard ciders begin their journey in an orchard certified organic in 2005.
 The first 800 trees were planted into a thin layer of glacial till top soil scraped into mounded rows.
 With native oyster shell and Eastern Washington lime the rows were adjusted for the extreme acidity of our Northwest forest land soil.

 With over 150 posts milled from the orchard land the trees were planted in a 5/12 spacing and trellised to a 4 wire system.
 An essential 8’ fence keep the deer at bay.